CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

       Avg.
 Time = 3392.05
 ```

 Note, this run time is slower than a single node of the Parallel Cluster using the HPC6a.48xlarge (total time = 5000 seconds).
-This is likely due to the HPC6a.48xlarge being configured for HPC by AWS as they have hyperthreading turned off by default.
+This is likely due to the HPC6a.48xlarge being configured for HPC by AWS.
+AWS turns off hyperthreading by default for HPC6a.48xlarge, and there may be other optimizations for HPC applications (disk/networking/cpu).